Key Takeaways

 Mantraps and laser sensors: Only one person is allowed admission per authentication attempt thanks to photosensors, laser sensors, and mantrap security devices.
 By preventing authorized workers from following them into prohibited areas, these technologies stop attackers.
 Mantraps work especially well in high-security settings where social engineering techniques must be controlled.

 Smart Cards: Smart cards are intended for single-user usage and aid in controlling access to buildings, workplaces, and rooms.
-Tailgaters are prevented from entering restricted areas by the use of smart cards in conjunction with electronic access control.
-In order to preserve security, lost or stolen cards can be disabled right away.
+Tailgaters are prevented from entering restricted areas using smart cards in conjunction with electronic access control.
+To preserve security, lost or stolen cards can be disabled right away.

 Employers should mandate that staff members wear visible photo IDs and provide temporary credentials to guests.
 It gets easy to spot unauthorized people when someone is not wearing a plainly visible ID.
 By limiting access to critical places to authorized individuals, this approach improves security.

-Access doors that use multifactor authentication (MFA) need several login credentials in order to get admission.
+Access doors that use multifactor authentication (MFA) need several login credentials to gain admission.
 Access will be refused to an invader even if they manage to steal one credential.
 A typical MFA configuration consists of a keypad entry and retinal scan or a smart card and fingerprint scan.
 Server rooms and file storage facilities are examples of sensitive sites where this technique improves security.

 Guards for Human Security: A key factor in stopping tailgating assaults is having security guards with the necessary training.
 Before granting admission, guards should interrogate anyone without an ID badge and seek confirmation.
 Additionally, while management decides what to do, they must have the authority to hold unauthorized people in a safe location.
-A crucial line of defense is human security, which is achieved by proactive monitoring and high security awareness.
+Humans form the first line of defense, and it can be made stronger by proactive monitoring and high security awareness.

 Conclusion